Divy1211/AoE2DE_UGC_Guide/docs/general/xs/bugs/Language Syntax.md

 3. Include the script in the scenario or RMS
 4. Run the `main` function of the script in the scenario

-### 16. Using Single Quotes Causes 'Could not emit quads' Error
+### 21. Using Single Quotes Causes The `Could not emit quads` Error

-Description: Using single quotes (for example to construct strings) isn't allowed and causes 'could not emit quads' error.
+Description: Using single quotes (to construct strings) is not allowed and causes the `could not emit quads` error

-Expected Behaviour: A more useful error along the lines of: "Couldn't parse function x" or "Single quotes not allowed".
+Expected Behaviour: A more useful error along the lines of: "Could not parse function x" or "Single quotes not allowed"

 Reproduction Steps: